loukel/learning-log-socket.io/README.md

 ![Pull Request for widgets](/screenshots/widgets-pr.png) This is the main code for the widgets.
-![The main code used for the widgets](/screenshots/widgets-code.png) This is what the widgets dashboard looked.
+![The main code used for the widgets](/screenshots/widgets-code.png) This is what the widgets dashboard looked like.
 ![What it looked like](/screenshots/widgets-view.png) Completing the widgets dashboard, mainly enabled me to learn about available react drag and drop packages and how to use them, mainly react-grid-layout.
 For this learning venture, I hope to learn more about React and sockets in my next entry so I can achieve my goal of improving my knowledge and experience in React and sockets.